controlshift/website-v2/_details/privacy-and-security.md

 layout: detail
 title: Privacy and Security
 ---
 Security and Privacy are a critical part of the work that we do and the services that we provide.
-They drive a process of continual improvement that runs through everything that we do — from how we store member data to the tools we provide to customers.
+They are goals and values that drive a process of continual improvement that runs through everything that we do — from how we store member data to the sorts of organizing tools we provide to customers.

 ### Principles